-Pendleton Pilot Rock Wool Blanket, Throw
+Pendleton Pilot Rock Wool Blanket, Twin

 This Pendleton blanket celebrates Pilot Rock in Oregon's Western Cascades, rising thousands of feet above the Rogue and Shasta Valleys.
 Known as Tan-ts'at-seniphtha, or "Stone Standing Up" by the area's original Native American inhabitants, the Takelma.
 The arrows in the design represent salmon swimming into nets, and large baskets overflow with abundant acorns and camas.
 Woven in our Pacific Northwest mills.
 Made from pure virgin wool and cotton.
 Dry clean only.

 Often bought together

 Write A Review